grycap/im/doc/source/endpoints.rst

 Public IM Endpoints at UPV
 ==========================

-UPV offers an IM endpoint deployed in H.A. mode over a kubernetes cluster in it premises.
+UPV offers an IM endpoint deployed in H.A. mode over a kubernetes cluster on it premises.

 This service exposes the **web-based GUI and REST API** in the following URLs: